GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

 exporters:
   - class: Stackdriver
     project_id: "${STACKDRIVER_HOST_PROJECT}"
+    # optional
+    metric_type: custom.googleapis.com/error_budget_burn_rate
+    metric_description: >
+      Speed at which the error budget for a given aggregation window is consumed
 ```

-## How to use Stackdriver to alert on high burn rates
+## Alerting

 Alerting is essential in any SRE approach.
 Having all the right metrics without being able to alert on them is simply useless.
 Too many alerts can be daunting, and page your SRE engineers for no valid reasons.

-Alerting on high burn rates on hand-picked SLOs can help resolve this problem.
+Alerting on **error budget burn rates** for some hand-picked SLOs can help reduce the noise and page only when it's needed.

 #### Example